-I’m a product manager at NPR digital.
-I run our APIs, which you can now learn by taking a Codecademy course.
+I recently joined Mozilla as a product manager on the Firefox team.
+Before that, I spent six years at NPR Digital where I worked on APIs and wrote a Codecademy course to help you get up to speed quickly.
 I’m one of the inventors of the Infinite Player, an experiment in continuous, personalized listening.
 I’m also very interested in what open hardware sensors mean for news and society.

 Lover of bicycles.
 Husband.
 Father.
 Enthusiastic supporter of coffee and craft beers.

 All ideas posted here are mine alone and are not the views of my employer.

 Community and Speaking

 Some recent speaking engagements include: SXSW, Columbia Journalism School, TechRaking, ASNE, E2 Innovate, IMA, ONA, O’Reilly News Foo, and ORD Camp.
 I prefer the unconference format to all others.
 I’ve advised editorial and product staff at CNN, BBC, CBC, Washington Post, NPR member stations, and the Center for American Progress.